 Lesson Idea:

-Search the Densho Digital Repository for one of the names below and see what you can find out about them by looking at their paper trail.
+Search the Densho Digital Repository for one of the names in the PDF and see what you can find out about them by looking at their paper trail.

 Episode 3: Fences